GantMan/multiverse/README.md

-To start all sites: `node server.js`
+To start all sites locally: `yarn startLocal`

-To start latest site: `yarn start`
+To start latest site: `yarn startDev`

+Netlify uses `yarn start` which uses lamda services

 ## To snapshot